rahulbaphana/time-me/README.md

 ## Motivation
-Below code snippet in all the code bases i worked on made write this library:
+Below code snippet in all the code base I worked on made me write this library:
 ```
 long startTime = System.currentTimeMillis();
 object.doExpensiveOperation();